robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ## 1.1 Purpose / Use-Cases

 > [!IMPORTANT]
-> LO-XX Recall the two main Use-Cases of Robot Framework (K1)
+> LO-use-case Recall the two main Use-Cases of Robot Framework (K1)

 Robot Framework is a versatile, open-source automation framework that supports both **test automation** and **robotic process automation (RPA)**.
 Initially designed for acceptance testing and other types of testing, it has since evolved to cover various automation tasks in both IT and business environments.